NiclasGH/shippr/README.md

   repo: https://kubernetes.github.io/ingress-nginx
   local: /home/user/charts/ingress-nginx
 ```
-For the location, repo will be prioritized
+For the location, only one can be provided

 ## Usage
 **shippr**